MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <img src=""></details>

 ### HTML Validation
 <p> To Validate my HTML I used the WC3 Validator.
-All HTML code passed its Validation with no errors but one warnings as shown below in the pictures.</p>
+All HTML code passed its Validation with a few errors as documented below.
+All errors are due to using the django/python framework.</p>

 <details><summary>Home Page</summary>
 <img src="docs/html/home.html.png"></details>